Control Panel Overview

-Check the drain hose.
-Make certain that the drain hose is installed no more than 3 feet higher than the bottom of the washing machine.
+Check the drain hose: Make certain that the drain hose is installed no more than 96 inches higher than the bottom of the washing machine.

-Check the washer leveling.
-If not the washer isn't level, the water can flow back into the machine.
-If this is the cause of the problem, use a level and the supplied leveling wrench to adjust appropriately.
+Check the washer leveling: If the washer isn't level, the water can flow back into the machine.
+If this is the cause of the problem, use a level and adjustable pliers to adjust appropriately.

-When you see the DE error code, it means a "door error".
-This is a sign that either the door is not shutting, locking or opening.
+When you see the DE error code, it means the lid is not closed properly.
+This is a sign that either the lid is not shutting, locking or opening.
 Most of the time, this is a simple fix and service is probably not needed.
 Here's what might be happening and what you can do.